 Tip: Follow Android’s official mobile development best practices as outlined in the Android Developers Guide to ensure your app aligns with the latest standards.

-How to Make iOS Apps Secure
+How to Make iOS Apps Secure?

 iOS is known for its highly controlled ecosystem, but that does not mean that your mobile app is automatically secured.
 To make sure that your iOS mobile app development is secure, the iOS app developer must follow all Apple’s security guidelines carefully.